Informal economy: Asia-Pacific

 The International Labour Organization mentioned that in most developing nations located in the Asia-Pacific, the informal sector comprises a significant and vital percentage of the labor force.
 This sector constitutes around 60 percent of the labor force.
 Informal economy includes economic activities of laborers (legally and in practice) which are not or inadequately covered by official employment contracts or agreements.
 Informal employment means payment of wagers may not be guaranteed and retrenchment can be implemented without prior notice or compensation from employers.
 There are generally substandard health and safety conditions as well as nonexistence of social benefits which include sick pay, pension, and health coverage.
 The informal economy absorbs a larger part of the ever-growing workforce in urban hubs.
 In 2015, urban populations of Asian countries started to grow while the service sector also continued to increase.
 These developments contributed to the extensive expansion of urban informal economy in practically all of Asia.

-In India, the country’s informal sector accounted for over 80 percent of the non-agricultural industry during the last 20 years.
-Inadequate employment denotes the option for majority of India’s citizens is to find work in the informal sector which continues to grow because of the contract system and outsourcing of production.
+In India, the country's informal sector accounted for over 80 percent of the non-agricultural industry during the last 20 years.
+Inadequate employment denotes the option for majority of India's citizens is to find work in the informal sector which continues to grow because of the contract system and outsourcing of production.
 An article in First Post (June 2018) said approximately 1.3 billion people or more than 68 percent of employed persons in the Asia-Pacific earn through the informal economy.
 It is prevalent in the countryside (around 85 percent) and almost 48 percent in urban locations.
 2 billion of the global population (61 percent) works in the informal sector.
 According to an article published in Eco-Business in June 2018, the informal sector has emerged as an essential component of the economic environment of cities in this region.
 Henceforth, the importance of contribution of informal workers deserves recognition.

+For a more detailed overview focused on informal employment in South Asian countries, see Informal economy of South Asia.